User Experience

 A prototype for every situation

-User testing until it "clicks"
+User testing until it clicks

-Types of users tested
+Types of users to test

 I tested the flow with students, faculty, and staff to spot confusion points, then refined wording and design to make it clearer and easier to follow.
+We tested day students, potential students, faculty, staff, and student employees.

-Testing Rounds
+User Testing Rounds

-Round 1: faculty prototype user testing / interviews
+Round 1: Faculty prototype user testing / interviews

 12 faculty - moderated with interviews

-Round 2: current student user testing / interviews
+Round 2: Current student user testing / interviews

 16 current students - moderated with interviews

-Round 3: administrative employees beta user testing
+Round 3: Administrative employees beta user testing

 6 full time admin employees - moderated live beta connection

-Round 4: faculty beta user testing
+Round 4: Faculty beta user testing

 10 faculty - moderated live beta connection

-Round 5: current student beta trials
+Round 5: Current student beta trials

 6 current students - unmoderated testing live beta connection